 Care needs vary by individual, and some geriatric patients will require greater care assistance than others on a daily basis.
 Are you considering whether an aging loved one can no longer live alone or otherwise requires the help of healthcare professionals in his or her day-to-day activities?

-If so, you should take a look at this activities of daily living checklist, created by Caring for Your Parents (a Kirk Documentary Group, Ltd., Production for WGBH Boston) as a printable PDF.
+If so, you should take a look at these activities of daily living checklist, created by Caring for Your Parents (a Kirk Documentary Group, Ltd., Production for WGBH Boston) as a printable PDF.
 This worksheet can help you better determine the level of assistance your loved one needs.

 Other ADL Assessments